Future Designers • June 26 to August 14, 2026 • Fridays

 • Share updated designs for elephant communication devices.

-• Explore the difference between art (expressing emotion) and design (solving a specific problem).
+• Explore the difference between art: expressing emotion, and design: solving a specific problem.

 • Research how elephants naturally communicate using vibrations through the ground.